 Using the operation panel keys, select the desired stitch from those shown in the LCD.
+Twelve of the most often used utility stitches can quickly be selected with the stitch keys.

 When the sewing machine is turned on, the straight stitch (left needle position) is selected.